Michel Rosales

-Michel Rosales (born February 24, 1983) is a Mexican professional boxer.
-He competes in the Welterweight division.
+Michel Rosales (born February 24, 1983) is a Mexican former professional boxer.

 Professional career

 Rosales became the WBC Continental Americas Light Welterweight champion with a second-round TKO over Colombian Dario Esalas.

 On April 11, 2009 he lost against top Welterweight contender, Canelo Álvarez.

 In November 2009, Michel had his best win as a pro, beating Mark Jason Melligen over ten rounds.

-On March 19, 2011 he will face David Lopez in a WBA light middleweight title eliminator.